osqzss/bladeGPS/Readme.md

 ### Build on Linux (Ubuntu 20.04)

-1. Retrieve the bladeRF source in a directory next to the current directory.
+1. Retrieve the bladeRF source in a directory next to the current directory

         $ cd ..
         $ git clone git@github.com:Nuand/bladeRF.git

-2. Build the bladeRF host library.
+2. Build the bladeRF host library

         $ cd bladeRF/host
         $ mkdir build